mamewotoko/podplayer/README.md

 TODO
 ----
 * add cool widget to play episode
-* podcast title should be nullable?
-* display url when title is null (e.g. http authentication)
 * podcast detail as activity
 * add preset podcast
   * This Week in Germany